 - Keep a sleep journal to discuss patterns with your doctor.

 *When dealing with insomnia, you might be tempted to drink a glass of wine to relax, but this could actually worsen your sleep troubles.
-A side effect of lack of sleep can also cause you to grow more irritated.
-This added stress may disturb your rest even more.
-Sleep also gives our bodies the strength to fend off illness, so if we aren't getting enough, it could leave you more vulnerable to other sicknesses.
+Sleep also gives our bodies the strength to fend off illness, so if we aren't getting enough, it could leave you vulnerable to other sicknesses.

-If you’re suffering from serious sleeplessness, though, reach out to your primary care provider or a sleep expert for medical guidance on effective treatments.
+If you’re suffering from serious sleeplessness, reach out to your primary care provider or a sleep expert for guidance or effective treatments.

 Abhinav Singh, MD, FAASM, a sleep physician, the medical director of the Indiana Sleep Center, and a medical review expert at SleepFoundation.org